jeremyjaymes/jeremyjaymes.com/content/about.md

 ### Technical information

-The site was designed and developed in the browser using Sublime Text.
-It runs on Hugo.
+The site was designed and developed in the browser using Sublime Text, built with Hugo, and hosted on AWS.

  [1]: http://papertreedesign.com
  [2]: https://papertreedesign.com/services/